 Individual Service Consultations

-The Community Engagement & Leadership Center offers one-on-one sessions to help match you with the right service opportunity.
+The Community Engagement & Leadership Center offers one-on-one sessions with our Volunteer Consultants to help match you with the right service opportunity.
 These sessions are designed for anyone looking to get involved in the Dallas community on a regular basis, volunteer one time, or to simply learn more about a social issue.

-You will meet individually with one of our staff members to discuss your interests, experiences, and goals, and to collaboratively explore opportunities that meet your needs.
+You will meet individually with our Volunteer Consultants to discuss your interests, experiences, and goals, and to collaboratively explore opportunities that meet your needs.
 To prepare for your session, you may want to think about the following: